obiba/opal-doc/web-user-guide/projects/variable-details.rst

 Values
 ------

-Values can be displayed for a specific identifier or can be filtered to match to certain criterias.
+Values can be displayed for a specific identifier or can be filtered to match to certain criteria.

 Permissions
 -----------